CeeVarouqa/E-Diary_MAP/README.md

 This project is an electronic diary.
 The purpose of this application is to serve as a modern diary: it is always with the user and can be accessed from anywhere.
 The notes should be secure and and accessed only by one's personal account.
 This e-diary can include several features.
 It should provide a user ability to create habit trackers and reminders for the users that they need to perform a habit they track.

+The purpose of this applications is to replace simple paper based diaries, as they lack couple of very important features and this can be solved very easily using electronic diaries.
+Let's give more information about features and why they are important:
+1) **Ability to access from multiple devices**
+    It is impossible to carry your diary with you always.
+So this feature can create considerable advantage of e-diary over traditional ones.
+2)   **Security and privacy**
+    It is obvious that traditional diaries does not have any security options except hiding them in someplace, or putting easily breakable locks, which only increases interest to break it.
+On the other hand, e-diaries can have very high security qualities using only classical ciphering and cryptography methods.
+4)   **Editing notes**
+    This can be done in traditional diaries if you use pencil and eraser.
+But it is very uncomfortable and not very effective if you edit multiple times, which can be done very easily in ediary
+5)   **Habit tracker**
+    Probably possible if you draw tables by hand.
+But automated habit tracking looks and feels better, probably more motivating too.
+7) **Reminders and sharing progress**
+    No way you can do this effectively in paper diaries.
+8) **UI/UX**
+    This is obvious win by e-diary vs multiple lines of paper diary

+This arguments helped us to create user stories.
+And most functional requirements are based on this intentions.

 ### **Module View of the System:**